 Nobody enjoys going through a lawsuit.
 If you’re the plaintiff, you’ve already endured the accident that led to your injury, why would you want to navigate a legal minefield as well?
 Consulting a personal injury attorney will make your case clear and give you the confidence you need to move forward.

-At Call Paul, we understand the stress and confusion you may feel after a personal injury or accident.
+At The Paul Wilkinson Law Firm, we understand the stress and confusion you may feel after a personal injury or accident.
 Our team of experienced personal injury attorneys is here to fight for you and do whatever it takes to give you the compensation you deserve.